scottyeager/info_foundation/src/tde/tdeoverview.md

 ### How Does It Work

 You can [buy TFT's](how_to_buy_and_sell.md) during the Token Distribution Event where all received funds will be distributed according to the pie chart above.

-Please do note, we are on public exchanges where the ThreeFold Foundation offers these TFT's at 0.15USD, any other TFT owner can also sell at their own conditions.
+> Note: On public exchanges the ThreeFold Foundation offers TFT's at 0.15USD, any other TFT owner can also sell at their own conditions.

-There will be a maximum of 70m TFT available during the TDE.
+There will be a maximum of 70m TFT available during the TDE proportionaly distributed between do-good projects (as per pie chart above).

-> Important note: TFT's are not an investment instrument!
-> This is not an ICO or IEO, all tokens are a result of previous farming (mining) activities done by the ThreeFold Farmers and sold on public exchanges.
+> Important: TFT's are NOT an investment instrument.
+This is NOT an ICO or IEO.
+All tokens are a result of previous farming (mining) activities done by the ThreeFold Farmers and sold on public exchanges (as for now public exchanges are still the only way to allow people to buy TFT's).

 ### Project Overview

-Each project has been made available an amount of TFT's based on their upcoming milestones.
+For each project an amount of TFT's has been made available based on their upcoming milestones.

 | Project Name | Amount Available | Description |
 |:-------------|---------------:|:------------|